BND Hamburger Icon

 Open row

-Per SBA data, these are the top six industries for small business employment in Florida:
+Per the SBA Florida profile data cited above, these are the top six industries for small business employment in Florida:

 • Professional, scientific and technical services